DrPaulBrewer/search-string-for-google-drive/README.md

 The time/date clauses are not currently supported.

+There are some helpers methods defined as additional function properties.

+You can get an array of supported clause keywords from `ssgd.supported()`

+You can test if `k` is supported with `ssgd.isSupported(k)`

+You can extract all the supported clauses from `sloppyObj` into `supportedObj` with  `var supportedObj = ssgd.extract(sloppyObj)`

+## Example showing every supported clause

-Here is an example showing every clause.
+Here is an example showing every supported clause.
 To understand what they do, refer to the Google Documentation linked above.

 ```
 {